Ingredient Glossary

 Vitamin A Supplement

-Active source of vitamin A, required by cats.
-Dogs can convert inactive vitamin A (beta-carotene) to active vitamin A. Necessary for reproduction, vision, normal skeletal and tooth development, immunity and tissue integrity.
+An active source of vitamin A, which is necessary for reproduction, vision, normal skeletal and tooth development, immunity and tissue integrity.

 Vitamin B12 Supplement